 IMPORTANT: You are responsible for obtaining the proper travel documents for the destinations on your itinerary.

-Passports: Your U.S. passport should be valid at least 6 months or longer after the date of travel.
+Passports: Your U.S. passport should be valid at least 6 months or longer beyond the dates of travel.
 Passport applications are available at most U.S. Post Offices, as well as at regional Passport Agencies.
 To learn how to apply for a U.S. Passport including expedited services, click here.
-Passengers requiring visas, whether obtained in advance or locally upon arrival, should ensure that their passport has unstamped visa pages.
+Travelers requiring visas, whether obtained in advance or locally upon arrival, should ensure that their passport has unstamped visa pages.

 Double Entry/ Multiple Entry Visas: If your itinerary involves entering a country, leaving and then later re-entering the same country, you may require a double-entry or multiple entry visa.
 Be sure to describe your itinerary clearly when contacting a foreign consular representative.

-Entry Requirements for U.S. Passport Holders: Country details below are based on information obtained from the U.S. State Department as of July 24, 2012.
+Entry Requirements for U.S. Passport Holders: Country details below are based on information obtained from the U.S. State Department.
 This information is subject to change.
 To check for updates, please check with the consular office of the countries to be visited and/or click here.

 Non U.S. Citizens: All information provided below pertains to U.S. passport holders only.
 Non-U.S. Citizens should check with the appropriate foreign consular representative.

-Sea Cruise Passengers: Passengers on sea cruises should check carefully the requirements for each country to be visited on their sailing itinerary.
-Passengers without the correct documentation may be denied boarding at time of embarkation.
-Passengers may contact their sea cruise line directly for information but remain responsible to obtain any necessary visas.
+Sea Cruise Travelers: Ttravelers on sea cruises should check carefully the requirements for each country to be visited on their sailing itinerary.
+Travelers without the correct documentation may be denied boarding at time of embarkation.
+Travelers may contact their sea cruise line directly for information but remain responsible to obtain any necessary visas.

 International Entry & Visa Requirements for U.S. Passport Holders